Justification of Red List category

 This species is classified as Endangered since it has a very small range and population size, occurring at only one location, an active volcano where clearance of forest for agriculture by the island's large and increasing human population is causing a continuing decline in the area of suitable habitat, and thus its extent of occurrence, area of occupancy, and population.

 Otus pauliani is found only on Mt Karthala, an active volcano on Grand Comoro (= Ngazidja), in the Comoro Islands.
-Tracewski et al. (2016) estimated the maximum Area of Occupancy (calculated as the remaining tree area within the species’s range) to be c.144 km2, rounded here to 140 km2.
+Models by Ibouroi et al. (2019) estimate the extent of suitable habitat to be 133 km2.

-This species occurs from 650 m upwards to the tree line (Louette et al. 2008).
-It is territorial, occurring in primary, montane, evergreen forest, favouring areas with old hollow trees, but is also found in pioneer forest; (forest that grows on rocky soils [Louette et al. 1988, Louette et al. 1990]) and regenerating forest dominated by Psidium cattleianum (Safford 2001). although it is not clear whether it occurs in similar densities in such degraded habitat.
+This species has been reported from 650 m upwards to the tree line (Louette et al. 2008), although a more recent survey gave a lower limit of 800 m (Ibouroi et al. 2019).
+It is territorial, occurring in primary, montane, evergreen forest, favouring areas with old hollow trees, but is also found in "pioneer forest"; (forest that grows on rocky soils [Louette et al. 1988, 1990]) and regenerating forest dominated by Psidium cattleianum (Safford 2001), although it is not clear whether it occurs in similar densities in such degraded habitat.
 It shows a preference for edge habitat: either edges along the upper limits of the forest where it is replaced by giant heath Philippia, edges along old lava-flows, or edges of open areas within the forest itself (Louette et al. 1988).
 Its feeding and breeding ecology are unknown.